Your basket is currently empty!

 Silverleaf is a name guaranteed to strike fear into the heart of any would-be fruit grower but be aware that bad infestations of powdery mildew look similar.
 True Silverleaf is quite uncommon and after the silvering of individual branches, die back occurs.
 Cut pieces of wood show a dark brown stain.The only remedy is swift removal of affected branches, down to healthy wood and the wounds should then be sealed with a tree wound paint.
 The pruning saw should be kept srupulously clean as you work.
 Silverleaf can affect other trees as well but is most common on Plum.

-Plum moth Is the culprit when you cut into a seemingly perfect Plum only to find it damaged inside and liberally sprinkled with fine grains of maggot faeces!
+Plum moth is the culprit when you cut into a seemingly perfect Plum only to find it damaged inside and liberally sprinkled with fine grains of maggot faeces!
 This troublesom pest can be controlled by pheromone traps hung around the trees from June to August.
 A systemic insecticide may also be helpful applied to the young developing fruits or straight after blossom set.